MicahElliott/ttypist/README.md

 - `TTYP_DICT` — file to use as dictionary input
 - `TTYP_PENSECS` — time penalty in seconds; miss 3 words -> 3s (default `1`)

+## Word list source

+I believe my process for generating the provided `10k-3.num` list file was taking the 1M-word [BNC corpus](https://www.wordfrequency.info/100k_compare.asp) and making a rank/frequency/word TSV.
+It was useful for some keyboard layout analysis.
+You could use any word list and change the script to `cut` any column.
+At 170 KB, I didn't want to distribute bigger lists, but you may want to grab or generate for a 50+k list if you want a bigger `TTYP_POOLSIZE`.

 ## Limitations

 There is no per-word timing.
 It'll take a fancier `read` mechanism.